ALSETLab/2017_ModelicaConf_VSC-HVDC_AVM_Model/README.md

 This Modelica package is free software and the use is completely at your own risk; it can be redistributed and/or modified under the terms of the GNU Public License version 3.

 Copyright (C) 2017, Mohammed Ahsan Adidb Murad and Luigi Vanfretti

+## Development and contribution

+The library is developed by:
+Mohammed Ahsan Adib Murad
+Luigi Vanfretti

+Contributions are welcome via pull requests.